node-projects/web-component-designer/README.md

 look at: https://node-projects.github.io/web-component-designer/build/

+## what is needed

+- constructable-stylesheets-polyfill on browser not yet supporting these

 ## Features we are workin on

  - Refactor as a reusable NPM component (not yet started, (remove app-shell))